microsoft/vscode-cpptools/Extension/readme.developer.md

                             # the test runner will use that for the workspace otherwise
                             # it will use the assets folder itself as the workspace.

-      tests/                : location of the vscode mocha tests for the scenario
+      tests/                : location of the VSCode mocha tests for the scenario
                             # the tests must be in `*.test.ts` files

-  unit/                     : low-level unit tests (not in the vscode environment)
+  unit/                     : low-level unit tests (not in the VSCode environment)
                             # the tests must be in `*.test.ts` files
 ```